-In 1979 he joined CUSO (Canadian University Service Overseas), a Canadian international development agency, and went to Tanzania, where he trained "medical assistants", a cadre of front-line rural health workers.
-After Tanzania, Dr. Young returned to Sioux Lookout, Ontario, where he was appointed Medical Director for the Sioux Lookout Zone, a part of the Indian health services network operated by the Medical Services Branch of Health and Welfare Canada.
+In 1979 i joined CUSO (Canadian University Service Overseas), a Canadian international development agency, and went to Tanzania, where I trained "medical assistants", a cadre of front-line rural health workers.
+After Tanzania, I returned to Sioux Lookout, Ontario, where I was appointed Medical Director for the Sioux Lookout Zone, a part of the Indian health services network operated by the Medical Services Branch of Health and Welfare Canada.

-In 1983, he joined the Department of Community Health Sciences of the University of Manitoba.
-In addition to teaching and research he was founding Director of the Northern Health Research Unit from 1988 to 1994.
+In 1983, I joined the Department of Community Health Sciences of the University of Manitoba.
+In addition to teaching and research I was founding director of the Northern Health Research Unit from 1988 to 1994.
 I was admitted a Fellow of the Royal College of Physicians and Surgeons of Canada in 1984 and in 1992 I was promoted to full professor.
-During 1992/93, he spent his sabbatical leave at the Institute of Biological Anthropology, University of Oxford, during which time he prepared a Doctor of Philosophy dissertation, which was successfully defended and the degree was granted in May 1995.
-In June 1998, he was appointed Head of the Department of Community Health Sciences.
-In January 2002 he was recruited to the University of Toronto as Professor in the Department of Public Health Sciences [now the Dalla Lana School of Public Health].
-In July 2004, he was appointed to the TransCanada Chair in Aboriginal Health.
-In August 2013, he began his term as Dean of the School of Public Health, University of Alberta.
-He completed his term in July 2018.
+During 1992/93, I spent my sabbatical leave at the Institute of Biological Anthropology, University of Oxford, during which time I prepared a doctor of philosophy dissertation, which was successfully defended and the degree was granted in May 1995.
+In June 1998, I was appointed head of the Department of Community Health Sciences.
+In January 2002 I was recruited to the University of Toronto as professor in the Department of Public Health Sciences, now the Dalla Lana School of Public Health.
+In July 2004, I was appointed to the TransCanada Chair in Aboriginal Health.
+In August 2013, I began my term as dean of the School of Public Health, University of Alberta, completing it July 2018.